KiandaBPM/docs/content/docs/platform/application-designer/designer/_index.md

 3. The right-hand pane is where the **properties** and **rules** are displayed for the selected item, see [Properties](#properties) for more information.
 From this pane you can also [Import forms](#import-forms), see the [Version history](/docs/platform/application-designer/designer/version-history/) for a process and set process [Settings](/docs/platform/application-designer/process/settings/).
 Click on the links to find out more.

-Note the name of the process you are working on is shown in the top menu bar, for example Quarterly Training Request.
+Note that the name of the process you are working on is shown in the top menu bar, for example Quarterly Training Request.

 ## How to get started with forms

-1. How you get started with forms depends on:
+1. How you get started with forms depends on if you:

-   - if you have created a process using the App Store, see [Predefined forms](#predefined-forms)
+   - have created a process using the App Store, see [Predefined forms](#predefined-forms)

-   - if you have created a process from scratch or want to create a form from scratch, see [New forms](#new-forms)
+   - have created a process from scratch or want to create a form from scratch, see [New forms](#new-forms)

-   - if you import forms that have already been created, see [Import forms](#import-forms)
+   - import forms that have already been created, see [Import forms](#import-forms)

 2. Once your form is created, you are ready to start adding elements to your form, see [Adding form elements](#adding-form-elements).

-2. In addition there are a number of settings you can change, see [Settings and Properties](#settings-and-properties).
+2. In addition there are a number of settings you can change, see [Properties](#properties) and [Settings](#settings).